John Holbrook (bishop): Bishop

 On 4 March 2011, 10 Downing Street announced Holbrook as the Bishop-designate of Brixworth in the Diocese of Peterborough, in succession to Frank White.
 He was consecrated as a bishop at Westminster Abbey on 2 June 2011 by Rowan Williams, Archbishop of Canterbury, and installed at Peterborough Cathedral on 29 June.
 He shares overall responsibility with the Bishop of Peterborough, the diocesan bishop, for the whole diocese.

 On 15 May 2015 it was announced that, from 1 September, Holbrook would be part-time acting Bishop of Leicester (during a vacancy in that See), retaining his post and duties in Peterborough.
 He served until Martyn Snow took up his post as Bishop of Leicester.

-Marriage and family
+He retired as Bishop of Brixworth on 30 September 2025, after 39 years of ordained ministry.

+Personal life

 Holbrook is married to Elizabeth, whom he met while studying at Oxford University; she is a tax accountant.
-The couple have one son and one daughter, Thomas and Anna.
-Thomas is a graduate of Computer Science at St John's College, Durham University.
-Anna is a graduate of Geology from Royal Holloway University of London.
-Elizabeth's father, Robert, is a retired Church of England priest who often attends his son-in-law's previous parish church at Wimborne Minster.
+The couple have one son and one daughter.